neilenns-projects/zse-training-academy/content/developing-s1/m1-welcome-to-zse/airways/index.md

 The MEA on any high-altitude airways is 18000' MSL, unless otherwise stated.
 Aircraft flying between 18000' MSL and FL450 are allowed to navigate via these airways.

-High-altitude airways are less likely to have alternate altitude limits, however they may be listed on the chart.
+High-altitude airways are less likely to have alternate altitude limits; however, they may be listed on the chart.
 In the following example:

 - the MEA is 19000' MSL that is in effect from 1100 to 0300Z.
 - it has a Maximum Authorized Altitude (**MAA**) of 29000' MSL.

-{{< figure src="j30-34.png" alt="Section of a chart depicting." caption="J30-34 MEA" >}}
+{{< figure src="j30-34.png" alt="Section of a chart depicting J30-34." caption="J30-34 MEA" >}}

 > [!TIP]
 > When verifying flight plans ensure the filed altitude is at least 18000' MSL if the route includes high-altitude airways.
 This is not a common issue on the network.